openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 ## Pre-Authorized Code Flow

-Figure 2 is a diagram of a Credential issuance using Pre-Authorized Code flow.
+Figure 2 is a diagram of a Credential issuance using the Pre-Authorized Code flow.
 It is a flow where the user authentication and authorization happens prior to the Credential Issuer initiating the issuance flow, without utilizing the Authorization Endpoint.
-Issuance flow starts after Credentials are ready to be retrieved by the Wallet.
+The Issuance flow starts after Credentials are ready to be retrieved by the Wallet.
 See (#use-case-4) for a use case.

 How the user provides information required for the issuance of a requested Credential to the Credential Issuer and the business processes conducted by the Credential Issuer to prepare a Credential are out of scope of this specification.